Claude Weaver III: Siege of Malta

 Sergeant Weaver arrived in the United Kingdom on November 14.
 Weaver began attending additional training and was graded to be an above average pilot.
 From April to May 1942, he was assigned to 412 Squadron in the Middle East.
 In late June, Weaver was attached to No. 185 Squadron operating Supermarine Spitfires out of Malta.

 On July 17, Sergeant Weaver downed his first enemy aircraft, an Messerschmitt Bf 109.
 On July 22, he downed two more Bf 109s, and then two more the next day.
 These victories made Weaver, aged 18, the youngest Allied flying ace of the war.
-On July 24, Weaver shared a sixth victory with a fellow pilot, downing a Junkers Ju88 bomber.
+On July 24, Weaver shared a sixth victory with a fellow pilot, downing a Junkers Ju 88 bomber.
 Weaver was awarded the Distinguished Flying Medal on August 8.

 On September 9, Sergeant Weaver participated in a combat mission over Sicily.
 During the mission, Weaver downed an Italian MC.202, making him a double ace with 10.5 victories.
 Weaver himself was shot down shortly afterwards and crash landed on a beach in Scoglitti.
 Before he had a chance to destroy his plane, Weaver was arrested by Carabinieri and listed as missing in action by his squadron.